Gunasekhar-fmo/decoding_devops/readme.md

          -- Ease in scaling UP/Down
          -- Pay only for what you use
          -- can be integrated into serveral other services

+#### Ec2 Pricing :
+        1. On Demand :
+                pay per hour or seconds
+        2. Reserved :
+                Reserve Capacity(1 or 3 yrs) for discounts
+        3. Spot :
+                Bid your price for unused ec2 capacity
+        4. Dedicated Hosts :
+                Physical Server dedicated for you

+### Ec2 Components :
+        1. AMI : Amazon Machine Image provides the information required to launch an instance.
+Which is virtual server in the cloud

+        2. Instance Type : When you lauch an instance , the instance type that you specify determines the hardware of the host computer used for your instance e.g: M4 instance , c4 instance , f1 instance , t2 instance

+        3. Amazon Elastic Block Storage(EBs): Amazon Ec2 provides you with flexible , cost effective and easy-to-use data storage options for your instance.

+        4. Tag is a simple label consisting of a customer-defined key and an optional value that can make it easier to manage , search for , and filter resources .

+        5. A security group acts as a virtual firewall that controls the traffic for one or more instance

+        6. Amazon ec2 uses public-key cryptography to encrypt and decrypt login information

+#### Creation of Ec2 Instance :
+        Choose an AMI
+        Instance Type
+        Configure the instance
+        Adding Storage
+        Adding tags
+        Configure Security group review

+#### Labs :

+        Ec2 Instance creation :

 ----------------------------------------------------------------------------------------